R3ykr/R3ykr/README.md

 # 👋 Hi, I'm Reykr.

-I'm an aspiring game developer and maker of random things.
+I'm an aspiring game developer and creator of random things.

 ---